DEEPRABADIYA/DEEPRABADIYA/README.md

 ---

-- I am a passionate Data Scientist with strong expertise in Python, Machine Learning, Deep Learning, and Data Analytics.
+- I am a passionate Geospatial Data Scientist with strong expertise in RS, GIS, Python, Machine Learning, Deep Learning, and Data Analytics.
 I specialize in transforming complex data into actionable insights through advanced modeling, automation, and visualization.
 With hands-on experience in SQL, Excel, LangChain, and AWS, I build scalable data-driven solutions and intelligent systems.
 I’m particularly interested in applying AI and data science techniques to solve real-world challenges across diverse domains.
 Eager to collaborate on innovative projects that bridge data, technology, and decision-making for meaningful impact.

 ---